FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ### Usage Rows

 Amortization of commitment discounts occur the same way regardless of how one or more purchases are made.
 The same usage-based or spend-based amount is applied evenly across all charge periods and potentially allocated to eligible resources.
-Continuing with the same commitment discount example, a one-year, spend-based commitment discount with a $1.00 hourly commitment, 4 types of scenarios can occur during a charge period:
+Continuing with the same commitment discount example, a one-year, spend-based commitment discount with a $1.00 hourly commitment, and 1 resource, 4 types of scenarios can occur during a charge period:

 * Scenario #1: Eligible resource(s) runs for $1.00 (100% utilization)
 * Scenario #2: No eligible resources run (0% utilization)